yusuf-ad/planet-facts/README.md

-To start write npm start to terminal
+To start write "npm start" to terminal